usdoj-crt/beta-ada/_pages/ada-standards-highlights.md

 ---
-title: Spotlight on Accessible Recreational Spaces
+title: Spotlight on Accessible Recreation Spaces
 description: An ongoing series to showcase accessibility features supporting persons with disabilities in staying active and participating in recreational spaces.
 permalink: /ada-standards-highlights/
-lead: The Americans with Disabilities Act (ADA) helps make sure public spaces like parks, playgrounds and other sports areas are designed so people with disabilities can enjoy them safely and equally.
-The 2010 ADA Standards offer helpful guidelines for different types of buildings and facilities.
+lead: The Americans with Disabilities Act (ADA) helps make sure public spaces like parks, playgrounds and other sport areas are designed so people with disabilities can enjoy them safely and equally.
+The 2010 ADA Standards offers helpful guidelines for different types of buildings and facilities.
 Depending on the space, other parts of the Standards might also apply.
 sidenav: true
 print: true
 lang: en